johannhof/draft-annevk-johannhof-httpbis-cookies/draft-annevk-johannhof-httpbis-cookies.md

 1. Assert: _cookie_'s name does not contain a byte in the range 0x00 to 0x08, inclusive, in the range 0x0A to 0x1F, inclusive, or
    0x7F (CTL characters excluding HTAB).

-1. If _cookie_'s host is failure, then return.
+1. If _cookie_'s host is failure, then return null.

 1. Set _cookie_'s creation-time and last-access-time to the current date and time.